Category: Bodybuilding

 Here are some tips you must follow to maintain your nutrition and portion control for effective fat loss.

 • Create a Moderate Calorie Deficit: Every individual’s body is different and so should be your diet.
 Aim to create a calorie-deficient diet but do it gradually.
 Don’t cut down everything from your diet in one go as it may only lead to unnecessary cravings.
-Enrol for regular training in the Nitro gym at Dubai Silicon Oasis and ask your trainer to understand how you can balance diet and training.
+Enrol for regular training in the Nitro gym at Silicon Oasis and ask your trainer to understand how you can balance diet and training.

 • Prioritise Protein Intake: Consume 1.2-2.2g of protein per kg of body weight daily.
 This not only maintains muscle retention but can help you in multiple other ways.
 If you do regular exercise at gym, it becomes even necessary to ensure you’re taking proper protein in your diet.
 You must even consider adding an additional protein drink to your diet.
 Look for healthy and unsweetened protein powders.